Spokane neonatal doctor Ronald Ilg pleads guilty to federal charges tied to dark web, kidnapping plot

 "They are accurate and consistent with the horrific messages that I wrote," Ilg said.

 Ilg had also been accused of witness tampering, based on a letter he wrote while in jail.
 Ilg had traveled to Mexico with a woman who was not his wife.
-While in jail, he wrote to that woman, suggesting marriage as a way to potentially avoid having to testify against him.
+While in jail, he wrote to that woman, suggesting marriage as a way to potentially avoid testifying against him.

 "I know you are worried about cooperation, and being truthful, I want you to be also," Ilg wrote in that letter, dated July 10, 2021.
 He'd been in jail for three months.
 "Importantly, if we are married, we can decide if you testify or not.
 Washington law is unique in this way."

 Ilg asked in a postscript that the woman burn the letter after reading it.
-Instead, it was turned over to prosecutors.
+Instead, prosecutors ended up with it.

-U.S. Assistant Attorney Richard Barker told Nielsen that the investigation would not have been possible without the assistance of witnesses and victims in the case.
+U.S. Assistant Attorney Richard Barker told Nielsen the assistance of witnesses and victims was key.

 "Without them, and the agents who did an incredible job, we wouldn't be here today," Barker told Nielsen.